javaclinic/forum/README.md

 ## How to checkout particular branch version
 * We use `master` branch for documentation, and various other branches for various versions of the technolgoy used to implement the same set of functionalities.
-* If you want to play with specific technology set, please checkout particular branch, e.g. `servlets-hibernate-plain-spring-transactions-no-xml`
+* If you want to play with specific technology set, please checkout particular branch, e.g. `servlets-hibernate-spring-transactions-no-xml`
 * Clone the repository, e.g. `git clone git@github.com:javaclinic/forum.git` or `git clone https://github.com/javaclinic/forum.git`
-* Switch the branch, e.g. `git checkout servlets-hibernate-plain-spring-transactions-no-xml`
+* Switch the branch, e.g. `git checkout servlets-hibernate-spring-transactions-no-xml`
 * Check the status, e.g. `git status`